galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <comment-title> The extra files </comment-title>
 >    >
->    > The two additional files contain **reference alkanes**, reference spectral library, and sample metadata.
-The list of alkanes with retention time and carbon number or retention index is used to compute the retention index of the deconvoluted peaks.
-The alkanes should be measured ideally in the same batch as the input sample collection.
+>    > The three additional files contain the **reference alkanes**, the **reference spectral library**, and the **sample metadata**.
+Those files are auxiliary inputs used in the data processing and contain either extra information about the samples or serve as reference data for indexing and identification.
 >    >
+>    > The **list of alkanes** (`.tsv` or `.csv`) with retention times and carbon number or retention index is used to compute the retention index of the deconvoluted peaks.
+The alkanes should be measured in the same batch as the input sample collection.
+>    >
 >    > The **reference spectral library** (`.msp`) is used for the identification of spectra.
-It contains the recorded and annotated mass spectra of compounds which can be detected in the sample and confirmed via comparison with this library.
-The specific library is the in-house library of metabolite standards. **TODO**: what does it mean?
+It contains the recorded and annotated mass spectra of chemical standards, ideally from a similar instrument.
+The unknown spectra which can be detected in the sample can then be confirmed via comparison with this library.
+The specific library is an in-house library of metabolite standards measured at RECETOX using a GC Orbitrap.
 >    >
->    > The **sample metadata** corresponds to a table containing information about our samples.
+>    > The **sample metadata** (`.csv` or `.tsv`) is a table containing information about our samples.
 In particular, the tabular file contains for each sample its associated sample name, class (QC, blank, sample, etc.), batch number, and injection order.
 It is possible to add more columns to include additional details about the samples.
 >    {: .comment}
 >
 {: .hands_on}

 As a result of this step, we should have in our history a green Dataset collection with three `.raw` files as well as three separate files with reference alkanes, reference spectral library and sample metadata.

-## Convert data to mzML
+## Convert the raw data to mzML

 Our input data are in `.raw` format, which is not suitable for the downstream tools in this tutorial.
-We use tool {% tool [msconvert](toolshed.g2.bx.psu.edu/repos/galaxyp/msconvert/msconvert/3.0.20287.2) %} to convert them to the appropriate format (`.mzML` in this case).
+We use the tool {% tool [msconvert](toolshed.g2.bx.psu.edu/repos/galaxyp/msconvert/msconvert/3.0.20287.2) %} to convert our samples to the appropriate format (`.mzML` in this case).

-> <hands-on-title> Convert data to mzML </hands-on-title>
+> <hands-on-title> Convert the raw data to mzML </hands-on-title>
 >
 > 1. {% tool [msconvert](toolshed.g2.bx.psu.edu/repos/galaxyp/msconvert/msconvert/3.0.20287.2) %} with the following parameters:
 >    - {% icon param-collection %} *"Input unrefined MS data"*: `input` (Input dataset collection)